 Gossip and Gossiping

-What is so bad about gossip? is it not something that has been around, without meaning to be exaggerative or hyperbolic, since creation?
-Or so say the people, whom the world consider psychologists, the people who are said to have studied the mind and its workings.
+What is so bad about gossip?
+Is it not something that has existed, without intending to sound hyperbolic, since the dawn of creation?
+Or so claim those whom the world considers psychologists—individuals said to have studied the mind and its workings.

-Their credentials aside; but what to make of "gossip"?
-Acquiescing in the belief that it has been around since time out of mind, does its antiquity lend credence to the senseless belief that it is harmless.
-If so, from Anaximenes to Archytas, Zhuang Zou to Zhu Xi, Swami Brahmananda to Swami Ramana, everyone is utterly wrong.
-Of course, there seems to be a serious flaw in that reasoning.
+Putting their credentials aside, what should one make of "gossip"?
+Accepting the belief that it has existed since time immemorial, does its antiquity lend credence to the senseless notion that it is harmless?
+If so, then from Anaximenes to Archytas, Zhuang Zhou to Zhu Xi, and Swami Brahmananda to Swami Ramana, all are utterly mistaken.
+Clearly, there is a serious flaw in such reasoning.

-Gossip is a casual or unconstrained conversation or reports about other people, typically involving details that are not confirmed as being true.
-They are passed from one person to another, often including unkind or untrue remarks.
+Gossip refers to casual or unconstrained conversations or reports about others, typically involving unverified details.
+Such reports are passed from one person to another, often containing unkind or false remarks.

 Thiruvalluvar, a celebrated Tamil poet and philospher, has dedicated an entire chapter --- Chapter 19 --- called புறங்கூறாமை (Not to indulge in backbiting) to "the evils of gossiping".
 His couplet 181 says, "Even if a person does not follow righteous way of life,